le0pard/le0pard.github.io/_posts/chef/2013-01-12-chef-solo-getting-started-part-4.md

 # Summary

 In the current article we have learn more about Chef cookbooks.
+In the [next article](/2013/01/26/chef-solo-getting-started-part-5/) we will learn more about Ohai and how to write Ohai plugin.

 All example code you can find here: [github.com/le0pard/chef-solo-example/tree/4.0](https://github.com/le0pard/chef-solo-example/tree/4.0).